Besov algebras on Lie groups of polynomial growth: Proof of Theorem

 hence the result using the equivalence in Proposition \ref{crucial}.
 The same holds in the homogeneous case.

 \begin{remark} One can extend~(\ref{holderlinfty}) to the following, with~$1/a_i + 1/b_i = 1/p$:

 \end{remark}

 We now prove Proposition \ref{crucial}.
 Note that this result was already proved in~\cite{saloffcoste} using the characterization~(\ref{charheat}).
 We choose to present a proof using the Littlewood-Paley definition here, which is inspired by the proof of the euclidean case in~\cite{BCD} for instance.
-We need to prove that for $s\in ]0,1[$
+We need to prove that for $s\in (0,1)$

 with the obvious modification if~$q = \infty$.
 Compared to the euclidean case, one is missing the usual dilation property, which will be replaced by estimate~(\ref{estimatekernel}).
 The classical proof also uses a Taylor expansion at order one, which we must adapt to our context in order to use only horizontal vector fields (which alone appear in~(\ref{estimatekernel})).
-Let us start by bounding the quantity~$\|\tau_{w} \Delta_j f-\Delta_j f \|_{L^p(\G)}.$ Recalling that~$\displaystyle \Delta_j = \sum_{| j'-j | \leq 1} \Delta_j \Delta_{j'},$ we have
+Let us start by noticing that